Josette du Pres: Character development

-When Josette was first mentioned in the TV series, her name was established as Josette la Frenière and she was the great grandmother of Elizabeth Collins Stoddard and Roger Collins.
+When Josette was first mentioned in the TV series, her name was established as Josette la Frenière and she was the great grandmother of Elizabeth Collins Stoddard (Bennett) and Roger Collins (Edmonds).
 Sad and lonely from being shunned by the townspeople of Collinsport for being an outsider, Josette committed suicide by jumping to her death from Widows' Hill in 1834.
 Jeremiah Collins, angry at his wife for taking her own life, had Josette buried away from the rest of the Collins family in a forlorn spot at Eagle Hill Cemetery.
 This backstory would be radically changed during the 1795 storyline.

-It is heavily implied prior to the events seen in 1795 that Victoria Winters has a strong connection to Josette.
+It is heavily implied prior to the events seen in 1795 that Victoria Winters (Alexandra Moltke) has a strong connection to Josette.
 Characters remark on their physical similarities, and Josette's ghost not only frequently uses Victoria as a medium, but also protects her.
 At one point, Elizabeth is visibly disturbed when Victoria suggests she herself is related to Josette.
 Due to technical limitations at the time, it would have been impossible for actress Alexandra Moltke to portray both characters when the series explored the events which turned Barnabas Collins into a vampire.
 As actress Kathryn Leigh Scott had played the ghost of Josette on occasion, it was only natural for the role to go to her.
 Any link between Victoria and Josette was quietly forgotten, although the idea that the two characters were connected would be resurrected in the 1991 NBC revival which featured Joanna Going portraying both Victoria and Josette.